 Films of all genres (feature, documentary, animation) and lengths will be accepted from 3 July to 17 September.

 Films should portray the challenges and promise of migration and contributions migrants make to their new communities.
 Films that challenge negative perceptions of migrants, defy stereotypes and feature positive and welcoming actions by and toward migrants are encouraged.

-• Films in English are preferred.
+• Films should be in English or with English subtitles, to encourage stories to be shared globally.
 Sub-titles are encouraged, even if the characters speak English, to ensure maximum comprehension for global audiences.

 • Films in other languages are encouraged, but must have sub-titles in English.

-• Films completed in or after 2013, or over the past five years, will be considered.
+• Films should preferably be completed in or after 2013, or over the past five years.

 • Films may only be submitted by individuals with the legal right to negotiate the use of the work.

 • The festival will inform applicants if their film has been selected by mid-October.

 • For each selected film, the submitter or the filmmaker should be prepared to provide stills from the film, a trailer and a bio and photo of the film’s director.

 *Films produced with any financial support from IOM are eligible for the competition, but not eligible for grants*